asastats/docs/code-of-conduct.md

 * You have to read and comprehend the [ASA Stats Guideline and FAQ](https://docs.google.com/document/d/1QvMSFlYjc9cv7oL_QlgaCpQ5GWJ2fogsI4b7PwV15bE/edit)

+# Other conditions for becoming a Tasker

+*placeholder*

 # The Process

 A Tasker is a member of the ASA Stats community whose duty is to react to community members' requests.